 Dahle also recommends landowners in West Virginia consider planting fruit trees, which have obvious economic benefits when it comes to food consumption.

 "I think property owners might consider including a few apple trees or pear trees.
 I think most Americans don't have enough fruit trees in their yard, though there's nothing as American as apple pie."

-So, what's the full economic benefit?
+So, what's the total economic benefit?
 Tree appraisers are available to help guide owners; also, a National Tree-Benefit Calculator has been devised to help.
-Simply enter the location, size, and type of tree, and the calculator will approximate the benefits of an urban street-side planting.
+Simply enter the location, size, and type of tree, and the calculator will approximate the benefits of urban street-side planting.

-To find out more about the value of trees, visit the National Arbor Day Foundation, which can help guide you on your way to planting, maintaining, and restoring trees for your benefit and that of your neighbors.
+To learn more about the value of trees, visit the National Arbor Day Foundation, which can help guide you on your way to planting, maintaining, and restoring trees for your benefit and that of your neighbors.

 Sign up to receive a free copy of West Virginia Explorer Magazine in your email weekly.
 Sign me up!